 The ITF Summit brings together key figures, innovators and leaders from the transport and mobility sector, and beyond.

-Vice Minister for International Affairs, Japan
+Vice Minister for International Affairs, Ministry of Land, Infrastructure, Transport and Tourism, Japan

 Expert in Urban Design and Researcher on Sustainable Mobility, University of Kassel, Germany